RinaldoBenaccetta/mail-sender/mail-sender/readme.md

 If redirect value is not set or set to false, a page with *ok* or the error will be displayed.

+Default error page must be set in Settings->redirect->defaultMailErrorPage and the page must be created for backup in case of POST error.

 ### From other clients (JS, PHP,...)
 A message with *ok* will be send in case of succes.
 If an error occur, a response with the error number will be sended, in this form : **error:number**, eg. : **error:1000**